 The issue before the New Jersey Supreme Court was whether "actual harm" to a child is required to convict under N.J.S.
-2C:24-4(a).
-16 The Court noted that "... the incorporation by reference of N.J.S.[] 9:6-8.21 in N.J.S.[] 2C:24-4(a)(2), does not require that any act or omission of the parent result in specific harm to the child."
-The Court said that "[t]he focus is on the conduct of the parent which exposes the child to a 'substantial risk' of death or physical harm".
-18 In light of the express incorporation, the Court interpreted the statute to include actual harm and conduct that creates a substantial risk of harm.
-19
+2C:24-4(a).16 The Court noted that "... the incorporation by reference of N.J.S.[] 9:6-8.21 in N.J.S. [] 2C:24-4(a)(2), does not require that any act or omission of the parent result in specific harm to the child."17 The Court said that "[t]he focus is on the conduct of the parent which exposes the child to a 'substantial risk' of death or physical harm".18 In light of the express incorporation, the Court interpreted the statute to include actual harm and conduct that creates a substantial risk of harm.19

-In addition to the plain language of the statute, the Court noted that state appellate courts over the last three decades have "unanimously held that the State is not required to prove actual harm to a child to convict under N.J.S.A.
-2C:24-2(a)(2)."20 Rather, they have consistently held that a "substantial risk of harm is sufficient to sustain a conviction."21 If the Legislature wanted to require proof of actual harm, it could have amended the statute.22 Given that the Legislature had not taken any action to address this specific portion of the statute despite amending it on three separate occasions since 1992, the Court presumed legislative acquiescence to the judiciary's interpretation.23
+In addition to its reliance on the language of the statute, the Court noted that state appellate courts over the last three decades have "unanimously held that the State is not required to prove actual harm to a child to convict under N.J.S.A.
+2C:24-2(a)(2)."20 Rather, courts have consistently held that a "substantial risk of harm is sufficient to sustain a conviction."21 Since the Legislature is presumed to be aware of judicial constructions of statutory language, the Court suggested that if the Legislature wanted to require proof of actual harm, it could have amended the statute to do so.22 In the absence of Legislative action to address this issue, despite amendments to the statute on three separate occasions since 1992, the Court presumed legislative acquiescence to the judiciary's interpretation.23